 Jude 1:19

-These are the men who divide you, who follow mere natural instincts and do not have the Spirit.
+These are the people who divide you, who follow mere natural instincts and do not have the Spirit.

 These people are the ones who are creating divisions among you.
 They follow their natural instincts because they do not have God's Spirit in them.